rcpai4/Leighton-Micali-master/README.md

 ./main  -lmots -lms -hlms

+To use specify the number of signatures :

+./main  -numsig 250

+To choose SHA-256 as your hash you can use options:

+./main  -sha256

+To choose BLAKE2B as your hash you can use options:

+./main  -blake2b

+To choose BLAKE2S as your hash you can use options:

+./main  -blake2s

 To change the Hashing algorithm, goto to file commons.c.
 There is a global variable called chosen_has_algo.
 Change it to SHA_256 or BLAKE_2B or BLAKE_2S